hellotimking/Vault-Guardian/README.md

 - **Status Bar Integration**: Always know the status of your backup with dynamic, live updates in the Obsidian status bar.
 - **.Obsidian Folder Backup**: Includes your `.obsidian` folder (themes, plugins, and settings) to ensure a complete vault recovery.
 - **Error Handling**: Get notified of issues, like missing backup paths or permissions, with detailed error messages.

 ---

-## Why Choose Vault Guardian? 🛡️

-In Obsidian, your notes are more than just text files—they’re your ideas, research, and creativity.
-Vault Guardian keeps them secure, ensuring no idea gets lost to technical mishaps.

----